TheExploration/Krunker.io-hack/README.md

 Krunker.io hack (READ)

 !!NOT BY ME!!
 I am just posting whatever hack that works here.
 If it is not working, wait and I will update

+Tampermonkey does not work anymore krunker has blocked tampermonkey.

 ### Installation
-Grab a copy of the latest Krunker Lext release (under assets, Lext.vX.XX.zip) from the releases website Go to chrome://extensions (In your address bar, type in this URL) Verify the Developer mode switch is enabled
+1. Grab a copy of the latest Krunker Lext release (under assets, Lext.vX.XX.zip) from the releases website
+2. Go to chrome://extensions (In your address bar, type in this URL)
+3. Verify the Developer mode switch is enabled
-Drag Lext.vX.zip over the extensions page
+4. Drag Lext.vX.zip over the extensions page
-All done.
+5. All done.
 Visit Krunker.

 ### Usage
 1. Open Krunker Settings